afsc-assessments/ebswp_2023/doc/EBSpollock.md

 ## Response to SSC and Plan Team comments

 ### General comments

-The SSC recommended that a detailed review of the support for retaining the EBS Pollock assessment in Tier 1 versus reclassifying it as Tier 3 be pursued in the 2020 assessment.
+_From several SSC comments in the past few years related reviewiing the support for retaining the EBS Pollock assessment in Tier 1 versus reclassifying it as Tier 3._

-  - _We evaluated factors affecting the Tier classification._
+  * Consideration of whether the observed sensitivity in the SRR to prior specification should constitute an increased risk level specification within the assessment or population dynamics related considerations.
+This could provide a clearer justification for the use of the Tier 3 calculation as the basis for harvest specification.

+    - _We evaluated factors affecting the Tier classification in the 2020 assessment and showed that the priors used reflect the SRR curve were conservative and justified based on residual patterns near the origin (as opposed to alternatives that fit data on the descending slope of the Ricker SRR._

+  * The SSC recommends that if the assessment is considered in the appropriate Tier, buffers should be based on
+the use of the Risk Table rather than the continued use of Tier 3 calculations for a Tier 1 stock.

+    - _We agree in principle, and the second part of applying the risk table approach would be to specify a buffer.
+  One logical application of the buffer would be to use the ratio of the Tier 3 ABC divided by the Tier 1 value (which would result in a recommended ABC equal to Tier 3)._

+  * The SSC also notes that this stock may be a candidate for the infrequently used Tier 2 classification.
+This tier uses the SR relationship for stock status and OFL, but uses the ratio of SPR rates for adjustments when the stock is below $B_{MSY}$.

+    - _An examination of Tier 2 as an option resulted in a value of 1,181,000 t (or a hybrid of Tier 1 and 2 of 1,046,000 t for 2022 ABC values.
+We note that selecting Tier 2 would require similar reliance on the SRR estimates and impact on fishing rate values._

+---

 **The SSC had a number of recommendations for additional research supporting this assessment:**

+**From previous requests:**

-The SSC encourages further investigation of the apparent shift between a clear 2012 year-class to mixed 2012-2013 year classes in the data, suggestive of potentially variable ageing bias.
+The SSC had encouraged further investigation of the apparent shift between a clear 2012 year-class to mixed 2012-2013 year classes in the data, suggestive of potentially variable ageing bias.

-  - _The newly available 2019 fishery age data shows a similar relative proportion of these two year classes; this suggests (based on earlier inquiries with the age-determination experts) that this pattern is reasonable._
+  - _The fishery and survey age data shows a similar relative proportion of these two year classes.
+This year we present a spatial map of where these year classes have appeared and note that there appears to be some separation in their average locations.
+This could indicate that the year-classes may have had sufficient separation to minimize spatial overlap and exposure to cannibalism._

-Noting the work in deriving an external estimate of temporal variability in catchability for the bottom trawl survey (relative to the acoustic survey) due to vertical availability, the SSC noted that catchability would logically also vary for the acoustic survey.
+The work in deriving an external estimate of temporal variability in catchability for the bottom trawl survey (relative to the acoustic survey) due to vertical availability, the SSC noted that catchability would logically also vary for the acoustic survey.
 The SSC encourages further work to develop the simultaneous modelling of these two surveys, accounting for vertical and distributional shifts (including into the northern Bering Sea survey area; NBS).
 When sufficiently explored, the SSC looks forward to assessment model configurations that explore the use of a time-series from this method.

-  - _Work on this topic stalled as analysts focused their efforts on methods to incorporate the uncrewed surface vessels (USVs) to collect acoustic data._
+  - _Work on this topic stalled as analysts focused their efforts on methods to incorporate the uncrewed surface vessels (USVs) to collect acoustic data in 2020.
+We anticipate this work to be pursued when the planned 2022 acoustic-trawl survey become available._

 The SSC supports ongoing genetic studies to determine the relationship between pollock in the NBS and EBS,  as well as other surrounding regions (AI, GOA).

-  - _A post doctoral researcher has begun this work but progress has been limited due to lab access and other factors related to the pandemic._

-The SSC supports the continued use of a formal decision table to illustrate risks of alternative harvest strategies.

-  - _This was included in this year's assessment report._

-The SSC supports the GPT’s recommendation to revisit the treatment of all variance parameters in the next assessment, particularly those that are set at fixed values (e.g., the value of 0.2 for the acoustic survey).

-  - _This planned activity is only partially underway.
-More work is planned on estimating process error parameters._
+  - _Some preliminary results showing the main genetic population components are presented below.
+Indications are that there is a high degree of separation of pollock from Japan compared to those sampled off of Alaska.
+Within Alaskan waters, the Bering Sea samples were relatively distinct from the Aleutian Islands and the Gulf of Alaska._

 The SSC also looks forward to estimates of movement and abundance along the US-Russia EEZ boundary based on echosounders fixed to moorings in this area.

   - _The moored sounders have been recovered in September 2020 but the data have yet to be processed._

-**From previous requests:**

 Re-examine the geographic subset of data currently used to develop the AVO index, specifically to see if including Bristol Bay data improves the correlation.

-  -  _Work on this continues but was given lower priority given that the AVO was not part of this year's assessment._
+  -  _Work on this continues and there are plans to refine the treatment of AVO data relative to the full  acoustic-trawl survey slated for 2022._

-Explore “A” season trends in mean weight-at-length with a GAM or similar technique, to determine if the trends are either predominantly environmental or predominantly fishery-driven, Regarding $\sigma_R$, explore alternative fixed values or estimation methods.

-  - _Trends in mean weight given length are again presented.
-The extent that fishery affects this pattern was shown to be related to timing.
-Further work is needed to establish a mean baseline (in time and space) to try to sort out environmental effects hypotheses.
-Values of $\sigma_R$ were explored in previous years, no further work was done on this in 2020._
+Given the apparent disappearance of the second and large mode in fishery length compositions as the 2020 B-season progressed, exploration of within-season spatial variation in fishery length composition would be useful in evaluating whether these larger pollock simply moved out of the area of fishing effort, or died as a result of natural or fishing mortality.

+  - _Because of this concern, we re-estimated the length-at-age values in order to include the 2021 fishery data (conventionally, aspects of the current-year age structure of fishing is unavailable until samples can be returned from NMFS observers and aged).
+We also constructed a global age-length key to supplement age composition information from the 2021 fishery._

+From October 2021 (unless covered above):

+The SSC provides a clarification that it is requesting a description of the method used for projecting selectivity when calculating the OFL/ABC and looks forward to a retrospective analysis on the performance of this projection method relative to the subsequently estimated selectivity in the next assessment.
+This request was motivated by the large change in FOFL observed from the 2019 to 2020 assessments.

+  -  _These estimates are compared from the retrospective runs in addition to a review of how recent selectivity estimates impact $F_{MSY}$ rates._

 \pagebreak